Origins of Hutu, Tutsi and Twa

 The origins of the Hutu, Tutsi and Twa peoples is a major issue of controversy in the histories of Rwanda and Burundi, as well as the Great Lakes region of Africa.
 The relationship among the three modern populations is thus, in many ways, derived from the perceived origins and claim to "Rwandan-ness".
 The largest conflicts related to this question were the Rwandan genocide, the Burundian genocide (Hutu and Tutsi), and the First and Second Congo Wars.

 Ugandan scholar Mahmoud Mamdani identifies at least four distinct foundations for studies that support the "distinct difference between Hutu and Tutsi" school of thought: phenotype and genotype, cultural memory of inhabitants of Rwanda, archeology, and linguistics.

 Most Tutsis and Hutus both carry the Haplogroup E1b1a paternal haplogroup which is common among Bantu and most other Niger-Congo-speaking populations.

 Overview

 When Europeans arrived in Rwanda and began documenting traditions, Rwandan society consisted of three ethnicities that also serve as social castes.
-The largest group is the Hutu, consisting mostly of farmers.
-The second largest group is the Tutsi, mostly pastoralists, warriors and aristocrats.
-The smallest group is the Twa, which is a group of pygmy that hunt game to trade for agricultural products from the farmers.
+The largest group was the Hutu, consisting mostly of farmers.
+The second largest group was the Tutsi, mostly pastoralists, warriors and aristocrats.
+The smallest group was the Twa, a group of pygmy that hunted game to trade for agricultural products from the farmers.
 All three groups speak Kinyarwanda and Kirundi, which are Bantu languages.

 There is disagreement as to when and how each group appeared in Rwanda.
 Some suggest the three groups diverged from each other while others suggest each group arriving in separate migration waves, first Twa, then Hutu, and finally Tutsi.
 In the separate arrival story, there is dispute in where the groups came from, when and how they arrived, and whether the arrival of some groups brought with them certain social development.